Azure/azure-render-hub/docs/README.md

 # Documentation and Guides

-These docs will guide you through the setup and configuration process of the Render Farm Manager.
+These docs will guide you through Azure Render Hub's setup and configuration process.

 # Prerequisites